Washington Supreme Court tosses out Durkan recall effort

 “There is no evidence that any discretionary decision Mayor Durkan made in the midst of multiple ongoing civil emergencies was manifestly unreasonable,” her lawyers wrote in legal filings.

-The recall petitioners argued the actions of the Seattle Police, in responding to protests, went far beyond a policy dispute, and Durkan had an obligation to change course.
+The recall petitioners argued the actions of the Seattle police, in responding to protests, went far beyond a policy dispute, and Durkan had an obligation to change course.

-“After it became clear that the SPD was routinely violating the rights of protesters and the rights of those simply residing in Seattle, and after it became abundantly clear that the use of chemical gasses during a respiratory pandemic was
+“After it became clear that the SPD was routinely violating the rights of protesters and the rights of those simply residing in Seattle, and after it became abundantly clear that the use of chemical gasses during a respiratory pandemic was unreasonably dangerous, it became incumbent for the Mayor to use her power to intervene,” Grace Harvey, one of the petitioners, wrote in legal filings.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.